By Julie Terberg

 Office 2010, 2013, 2016 for Windows: cloud fonts are not recognized unless they are embedded.
 The good news is that all cloud fonts are fully embeddable, unlike many fonts purchased from foundries.*

-When in doubt, embed cloud fonts.
-Embedding works well from most recent desktop versions of PowerPoint, including Office 365 and 2019 for Windows and Mac.
+All cloud fonts can be embedded.
+Embedding works well from most recent desktop versions of PowerPoint, including Microsoft 365 and Office 2019 for Windows and Mac.
 You can embed cloud fonts for use with older versions of Office for Windows (2010, 2013, 2016) but note that older versions of Office for Mac (2008, 2011) will not recognize embedded fonts.

 *A few notes regarding custom fonts and embedding: you can choose other fonts, beyond those on the cloud fonts list, for a template or presentation.
 Be careful doing so, as many fonts cannot be embedded at all.
 The font foundry or font creator can assign different levels of embeddability and those assigned as non-embeddable or preview/print will not embed in PowerPoint.
 You can see the font embeddability setting in the Windows Fonts folder.
 Fonts that are set to editable or installable will embed; this includes both TTF and OTF files.
 If you choose to embed fonts in your templates and files, test thoroughly on various systems and devices before distribution.
 Inform everyone who will use the files about the custom fonts and show them how to save their files with embedded fonts.
 Choose the option to embed all characters to enable full editability.
 Also note that embedding fonts will increase file size.